zykure/eurorack-prologue/README_linux.md

    Note: Make sure that no applications is blocking the MIDI ports on your system.
 You can check this e.g. with the `fuser -fv /dev/snd/*` command.

-6. The `logue-cli` program sometimes fails to transfer data to the device.
+6. The `logue-cli` program sometimes fails to transfer data to the device on Linux.
 This typically results in a message

     ```
     MidiOutAlsa::sendMessage: error sending MIDI message to port.